Frequently Asked Questions

 I am an experienced rider.
 Do you offer exercise or practice rides without an instructor?

 We truly appreciate people’s interest in our horses and our program.
 Horses tend to attract passionate, curious people, sand we understand why many want to spend more time at the barn or in the saddle.
 That said, running a safe, professional, and sustainable program means we have to be very clear about what we can and cannot offer.
 We do not offer any unsupervised rides or “practice” rides.
-However, we do offer horse leasing, which allows riders more saddle time while still keeping our horses safe and well-managed.
-Leasing is $750–$850 per month.
-Leasing includes 3–4 rides per week with one of those rides per week being a lesson.
-The other rides are supervised and follow a training program constructed for the leasee by the trainers.
+However, We do offer horse leasing, which allows riders more saddle time while still keeping our horses safe and well-managed.
+Leasing ranges from $540 to $940 per month.
+Leasing can include 8 to 16 rides per month with one of those rides per week being a lesson.
+The other rides are supervised and follow a training program constructed for the lessee by the trainers.

 This structure ensures riders receive proper instruction while maintaining the health and consistency of our horses.
 If you are interested in leasing, please contact Elizabeth at Elizabeth@wrenacyn.com.